muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 2. The Current Gaseous Model of the Sun:

-In 1870, Lane published his discussion of the gaseous nature of the sun.7 At the time, of course, one could have had little idea about whether or not the sun was really a gas.
-Nonetheless, Eddington8,9 would build on the ideas of Lane.7 Eddington believed that the laws of physics and thermodynamics could be used to deduce the internal structure of the sun without any experimental verification.8,9 In 1926, he would speak hypothetically about being able to live on an isolated planet completely surrounded by clouds.
-In such a setting, he thought he would still be able to analyze the sun without any further knowledge than its mass, its size and the laws of physics.8,9 It was in this spirit that Eddington set out to expand on Lane’s model of the sun.
+In 1870, Lane published his discussion of the gaseous nature of the sun.
+[7] At the time, of course, one could have had little idea about whether or not the sun was really a gas.
+Nonetheless, Eddington [8,9] would build on the ideas of Lane.[7]
+Eddington believed that the laws of physics and thermodynamics could be used to deduce the internal structure of the sun without any experimental verification.[8,9] In 1926, he would speak hypothetically about being able to live on an isolated planet completely surrounded by clouds.
+In such a setting, he thought he would still be able to analyze the sun without any further knowledge than its mass, its size and the laws of physics.[8,9] It was in this spirit that Eddington set out to expand on Lane’s model of the sun.
 Assuming that Lane’s gaseous model was correct,7 Eddington used simple deductive reasoning to set the internal temperature of the sun